simsam8/inf265_project3/report.md

 The `AttentionMLP` architecture contains a positional encoding layer, a multi-head attention layer, and a fully connected layer.
-The multi-head attention layer is implemented by chaining multiple `SingleHead` layer using `nn.ModuleList`, and then concatenating their outputs and passing them through a fully connected layer.
+The multi-head attention layer is implemented by chaining multiple `SingleHead` layers using `nn.ModuleList`, and then concatenating their outputs and passing them through a fully connected layer.
 Number of heads and the size of key, query, and value matrices are adjustable.